omnai-project/OmnAIView/ARCHITECTURE.md

 - analysis server

 **physical devices**: Physical devices like a multimeter or the [OmnAIScope](https://omnaiscope.auto-intern.de/).
 Purpose: Measure physical data
+These devices connect to a host system (e.g. PC, RSP) that runs an artifact (backend) which receives the data via a connection (e.g. USB, WiFi, CAN).

 **backends**: Backends written in different languages .
 Purpose: Receive, transform, provide data.
 (Either from physical devices or generated)